Cauliflower Potato Salad swaps potatoes for cauliflower in this light, low carb take on classic potato salad.

 Directions

-- For the dressing: Add all ingredients for the dressing in a jar with a tight fitting lid then shake to combine and set aside.
+- Add all ingredients for the dressing in a jar with a tight fitting lid then shake to combine and set aside.

 - Add cauliflower florets to a large pot with cold water and a big pinch of salt.
 Bring to a boil then turn heat down to medium and simmer until cauliflower is tender.
 Drain cauliflower well then add to a large bowl and drizzle on 1/2 the dressing.
 Stir to combine then let cauliflower cool for 15 minutes before covering and refrigerating until well chilled, preferably overnight.